 Groups can play a vital role in developing soul resilience.
 As daily life gets more bumpy, we need a deeper sense of fellowship and support, and a group can help everyone in it to find deeper insights, creative ideas, fresh understanding.
-Whilst in-person groups can go deeper, online groups are more accessible and can go a long way, so both are possibilities.
+Whilst in-person groups can go deeper, online groups are more accessible, so both are possibilities.

 These retreats will be held at the Trwyn Tal mountain retreat centre where you can cultivate wellbeing and resilience through parallels with nature, drawing deep inspiration and insights from the beautiful setting.
 The retreat offers you the chance to relax, immerse yourself in nature, and slow down the pace of life in a spectacular setting.
 The retreat centre was founded by Sarah Maliphant who writes: ‘Trwyn Tal is a peaceful mountain farm set in a gently curving valley on the Welsh Borders.
 It’s the ideal place to slow down – frankly, the views kind of do that for you.’
 The location is Capel-y-ffin in the peaceful Llanthony valley on the eastern edge of the Brecon Beacons, with the Honddu river running below, Gospel Pass to the North, and the Vale of Ewyas on the doorstep.
 Easily reached by train to Abergavenny.